 About the Project

-In response to growing conservatism in U.S. courts, the rollback of civil rights and available remedies, and recent funding cuts, legal aid attorneys and public defenders in the U.S., now more than ever, need to expand their tool boxes and think creatively about their work.
 As the movement for “bringing human rights home” has evolved with the growth of research tools, coordinated initiatives, trainings and handbooks, and the U.S. Supreme Court has taken small but important steps to acknowledge international norms, it is a natural next step to focus attention on training and educating attorneys to bring human rights arguments in local and state courts.
 Not only is it important because of their work on behalf of the most vulnerable populations in the United States but also because of the frequent advocacy and legal arguments made by legal aid attorneys and others in courts and before policymakers.

 Photo above left: FEMA Trailer Park outside of Baton Rouge, Louisiana, taken by Local Human Rights Lawyering Project Director Lauren E. Bartlett.